-The DOD LS430W is a car Digital Video Recorder (DVR) with GPS that mounts to the windshield to record video and audio while driving.
+The DOD LS430W is a car Digital Video Recorder (DVR) with GPS that mounts to the windshield to record video and audio while driving (Editor’s Note: this product is no longer available and here is a modern version of this product).
 Over 8 hours of 1080P high definition video can be recorded with a 64GB microSDXC memory card.
 The video recordings are saved in Apple QuickTime format (.mov files) which can copied to a computer for playback on a Windows or Mac PC with the included DOD Player software, QuickTime, Windows Media Player or your favorite video application.
 The LS430W can also playback directly to a TV with the included HDMI cable.

 DOD LS430W Car Dash Cam Review

 1920 x 1080 pixel resolution at 30 frames/second.

 The wide angle captures what’s going on to the left and right of the car, just about up to the front wheels.

 - GPS receiver which logs real-time location data in the video.